 Welcome to Oslo!
 (Grand Hotel Oslo)

 Oslo is also known as the Tigerstaden or the Tiger City.
 The nickname came from Bjørnstjerne Bjørnson’s “Sidste Sang”, a poem about a horse and a tiger.
 The horse represents the countryside, whereas the tiger portrays the city.
+My aunt and I went on a walking tour around the bustling city, checking out famous buildings and landmarks.
+The Grand Hotel, for example, is where famous celebrities and personalities often stay.

 Welcome to Oslo’s Walking/Shopping street!